top of page

 Unveiling the Journey

 Martin Cloutier is the author of Waiting for Something Else, an irreverent sex comedy.
-His stories have appeared in Harvard Review, Crazyhorse, Post Road, Tampa Review, Shenandoah, Story Quarterly and elsewhere.
+His stories have appeared in Harvard Review, Post Road, Tampa Review, Shenandoah, Story Quarterly and elsewhere.
 A New York Foundation for the Arts Artist Fellow in Fiction, he lives in Brooklyn, NY where he spends most of his time rearranging words and pretending that's a normal way to live.

 Praise for Martin Cloutier